Fashion advice: When should I wear a tie?

 What the civil service thinks of the coalition’s direction of travel

 I have just surveyed 1,395 civil servants about their opinions of public service reform.
 What are the key capabilities that departments must improve?
 What civil service strengths are most at risk?
 What do they make of key government policies, including localism and transparency?
-And do they agree that it should be easier to remove poor performing civil servants (you’ll be surprised by this one)?
+And do they agree that it should be easier to remove poor performing civil servants?

 It’s probably my best piece of work.
 Hope you like it.